paezha/University-AI-Panel/README.md

 variable in the training dataset perfectly.
 The model will fail to train if there are more parameters than data points.

+In a neural network trained to work with natural language, the “predictors” are words that come before and after a certain word.
+Several approaches exist to *embed* a bag of words, using large text corpora the co-occurrence of words is used to convert words to numerical vectors.
+These vectors are decontextualized, that is, they only reflect the position of a given word with respect to other words in the training corpora; however, the numeric values are static even if the surrounding words in a specific prompt change.
+A recent breakthrough in this field is the development of *transformers*, a network architecture architecture that updates the numeric values of a word depending on the words that come before and after.

 Here are some key ideas to keep in mind:

 - AIs are neural networks, which is to say, regression models.